 Environmental stewardship of the planet's water resources includes two key focus areas for Vermilion: protection of water bodies, including oceans, lakes and rivers; and increasing our water efficiency.
-We support this using key performance indicators on water use in the Performance Metrics section of this report.
-This includes water withdrawal by source, and percentage and volume of water recycled and reused.
+We support this using key performance indicators on water use in the Performance Metrics section of this report and our participation in the CDP Water Security assessment.